Nursing School Scholarships and Financial Aid

 Advice From Financial Aid Director Sherrod Wilkerson

 Wilkerson has worked in student aid for over ten years.
 He is passionate about helping individuals understand the student aid process.
-He’s been recognized as an Emerging Leader by the Eastern Association of Student Financial Aid Administrators.
-Sherrod earned a graduate degree in Higher Education from Vanderbilt and is currently the Director of Student Financial Services at the Johns Hopkins School of Nursing.
+The Eastern Association of Student Financial Aid Administrators has recognized him as an emerging leader.
+Sherrod earned a graduate degree in higher education from Vanderbilt and is currently the Director of Student Financial Services at the Johns Hopkins School of Nursing.

 The very first thing I would suggest is to complete the FAFSA®.
 If they are applying for our school, we also ask them to complete the student aid application.
 If they are not certain where they want to go to school, we would encourage them to contact the schools, go to their websites and find out what additional forms they need to complete to be eligible for financial aid.
 For example, some schools require students to fill out a separate application for school scholarships, whereas here at Johns Hopkins, the admissions application is also their scholarship application.